dotpal/dotpal/readme.md

 # Backend start up instruction

 ## Running on local python environment
-If you already have python installed, simply go to the directly `/backend` with the following commands and then run `app.py`.
+If you already have python installed, simply go to the directory `backend/` with the following commands and then run `app.py`.

 ```bash
 cd backend